yl-labs/yl-labs.github.io/_posts/2025-03-18-red-reaming-havoc-c2.md

 [*] BOF execution completed
 ```

 It seems like we did not get any output back.
 Actually, we did.
-Just not in the place you might expect :
+Just not in the place you might expect:

 ![](/assets/imgs/havoc-c2/Pasted image 20240219143746.png)

-It appears that our commands output appears in the output of our loader's execution.
+It looks like our command's results appear in the output of our loader's execution.
 At this point in time, this isn't a problem as we have a way to see the output.
 However, consider a scenario in which we were able to obtain a shell and no access to the user's desktop.
 In that case, we won't be able to see any output and thereby, the command's execution proves to be useless.
-We will go over yet another way of executing PE's inline later on this module.
+We will go over yet another way of executing *PE's* inline later on this module.

-* `dotnet` --> Allows the execution of C# code in memory.
-Similar to PE's, C# binaries can also be run in memory to avoid having them touch the actual disk.
+* `dotnet` --> Allows the execution of *C#* code in memory.
+Similar to PE's, *C#* binaries can also be run in memory to avoid having them touch the actual disk.
 Let's take a look at an example where `Seatbelt.exe` is being executed.

 ```
 24/01/2024 08:30:15 [Neo] Demon » dotnet inline-execute /home/kali/VulnLabs/Seatbelt.exe scheduledtasks